Endward01/a_new_home/README.md

 </h1>

 <p align="center">
- An extension for firefox and chromium that adds a homepage and a new tab page for your minimalist needs.
+ This extension replaces your browser's new tab page and home page for your minimalist needs, which presents your links as a clean, simple list.
 </p>

 ---